MikeSalisbury/DubsVisualizer/README.md

 ## Functionality and MVP
-The shotchart will be overlayed over a basketball court (ideally warriors court) In Dubs Visualize, users will be able to:
+The shotchart will be overlayed over a basketball court (ideally warriors court) In Dubs Visualizer, users will be able to:

 - [ ] filter shotchart by season: 2014-2015, 2015-2016, 2016-2017. (onChange)
 - [ ] hover over circle to see player's name, season fg%. (mouseOver / mouseOut)